Kyrie Irving: Activism

 In November 2016, Irving tweeted his support for the water protectors at the Standing Rock Indian Reservation who were demonstrating against the Dakota Access Pipeline in North Dakota.
-Protesters said the pipeline, which crosses under the river and across the region's aquifer, violates treaty law and sacred burial grounds on the land at Standing Rock; there is urgent concern that the crude oil passing through the pipeline threatens the safety of the drinking water supply of not only the Standing Rock community, but that of many surrounding communities, both Native and non-Native.

-He has donated to various social causes through his K.A.I.
+Irving has donated to various social causes through his K.A.I.
 Family Foundation.
 In 2020, he donated a home to the family of George Floyd.
 Irving paid off student debt for students from Lincoln University.
-Irving committed $1.5 million to help pay WNBA players who opted out of playing during the COVID-19 pandemic.
+He committed $1.5 million to help pay WNBA players who opted out of playing during the COVID-19 pandemic.
 Irving donated over $300,000 to food banks and with City Harvest on his birthday.
 He donated 17 pallets of food to the Standing Rock Sioux Tribe.

 On July 29, 2021, Irving built a solar water center in Pakistan with Paani Project through his K.A.I.
 Family Foundation.